Skip to main content

 What are common probate mistakes in North Carolina?

-Common mistakes include using the wrong procedure, missing filing or notice deadlines, distributing assets too early, ignoring title issues, and failing to document communication with heirs or beneficiaries.
+High-risk examples for North Carolina include Missing the Three-Month Inventory Deadline, Distributing Property Before Claims and Allowances Are Clear, Assuming Real Estate Transfers Are Automatic.
+Other common mistakes include using the wrong procedure, missing notices or deadlines, distributing assets too early, and failing to document communication with heirs or beneficiaries.

 Why do North Carolina probate cases get delayed?